jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 Where to go from here
 ---------------------

-If you've made it this far, here are some suggestions for how to continue the development of your deployment pipeline.
+If you've made it this far, here are some suggestions for how to continue the development of your deployment pipeline and turn it into something production-worthy.
 Some of these are simple tips and tricks, some of these are stubs for what would really deserve its own blog post but serve to at least point you in the right direction.

 ### Removing the remaining sources of invalidation
-We have made it easy to make changes by making the live configuration lightweight, but it's still possible to unintentionally change the bootstrap configuration and thereby invalidate all instances.
+We have made it easy to make changes by making the live configuration lightweight, but it's still possible to unintentionally change the bootstrap configuration and thereby invalidate the instance.
 One example of this is when you update `nixpkgs`: the bootstrap configuration depends on `nixpkgs`, so Terraform will see that the bootstrap configuration has changed, which invalidates every instance that was created with that configuration.
-This is extra irritating because once you have a live configuration up and running, the bootstrap AMI doesn't actually have any bearing on the running instance anymore.
+This is extra irritating because once you have a live configuration up and running, the bootstrap configuration doesn't actually have any bearing on the running instance anymore.

 In the specific case above you could mitigate this by using separate `nixpkgs` inputs for the bootstrap and live configurations, but doesn't really address the underlying issue, and doesn't completely protect you from accidental invalidation.
 My preferred solution is to actually make the instance completely ignore all changes to its inputs once provisioned: